-Examples of the work required to punch multiple hole sizes with various die clearances through multiple thickness and grades of steel are shown in Appendix C. These punch force versus punch displacement values were recorded during the punching process for this project.
+Examples of the work required to punch multiple hole sizes with various die clearances through multiple thickness and grades of steel were investigated and are presented in Brown (2005).
+The punch force versus punch displacement values were recorded during the punching process for this project.
 These figures illustrate that the work required to punch a hole is partially dependent on die clearance.
 One example is shown in Figure 2.6, for 1⁄2 in.
 A36 steel with a 15/16 in. diameter hole, punched with various die sizes.
 The recommended die clearance for 1⁄2 in. thick steel of 1/32 in.
 (31/32 in. die) required a slightly higher punch force and greater work, as indicated by the area under the load versus displacement curve, than the other recommended die clearance value of 1/16 in.
 (32/32 in. die).
 The predicted force, using the empirical method discussed previously, was 82.3 kips, using 0.8 times the tensile strength of the material, 69.9 ksi, times the hole circumference times plate thickness.
 The actual maximum punch force was 79.2 kips to 81.6 kips for the three die sizes shown.

-Figure 2.6: Punch Force vs. Displacement - 1⁄2 in.
+Figure 2.6: Punch Force vs. Displacement-1⁄2 in.
 A36 Steel

 Examples of a slug with just a primary shear band and a slug with both a primary and secondary shear band are shown in Figure 2.7.
 Both slugs are from a 1⁄2 in. thick A572 Grade 50 plate.
 The top slug was made with a 15/16 in. diameter punch with a 31/32 in. die (clearance 1/32 in.), while the bottom slug was made with a 15/16 in. diameter punch with a 33/32 in. die (clearance 3/32 in.).
 The top slug with the secondary shear band is from a hole punched with a proper sized die, while the bottom slug with just a primary shear band corresponded to a die size that provides an excessive clearance amount, 3/32 in. instead of 1/32 in. or 1/16 in.
 The associated morphology of the hole is shown in Figure 2.8.
 The fracture band on the cross section of the hole was much larger when the die clearance is greater than ideal.
 The shear band in the cross section was related to the amount of penetration from the punch.
 For the cross section with a small shear band at the top, the punched hole slug was suddenly fractured out of the base material once the fracture crack initiated.
 Another important fact shown in Figure 2.8 was the larger hole diameter at the bottom of the hole compared to the top, which resulted from the fractured surface propagating at an outward inclined angle, thus increasing the effective diameter of the punched hole.
 This amount varies with steel grade, material thickness, and die clearance.
 These figures represent typical punched holes formed during this research project.
-The fabrication of these holes will be presented in Chapter 3.
-Die clearance was used as a variable in research both by Lubitz (2005) and in this project.
-Additional examples of various punched hole appearances for multiple hole sizes, die clearance amounts, and two grades of steel, are shown in Appendix A for slug photographs, and Appendix B for the hole cross-section photographs.
+Die clearance was used as a variable in this research project.